 - Other wildlife-oriented activities (nature observation or photography, and conservation education).

 - Non-wildlife-related activities, when such activities do not conflict with the wildlife management objective (picnicking, hiking, backpacking, short-term camping, horseback riding).

 - Large group activities (military training, organized trail rides).

-Be sure to review additional Department-Managed Area Rules in the regulations online HERE.
+Be sure to review additional Department-Managed Area Rules in the regulations.

 You can also check out some of the Department Lakes managed by the ODWC.
-Additionally below are some resources to find additional places to go outdoors.
-For a list of WMA's with non-ambulatory access click here.
+Below are some resources to find additional places to go outdoors.

 Lots of opportunities to enjoy the outdoors exist on Oklahoma's wildlife management areas.